alexbMAH/alexbMAH.github.io/arcade-machine.md

 1. Remember to add a preview image and game banner as described above.
 2. Change the Visual Studio build configuration to Release and build the project.
-3. In a file browser, navigate to the project’s bin/Windows/Release subdirectory and copy the Content folder, <project-name>.dll and AssemblyInfo.txt to a new folder with the same name as the first line in AssemblyInfo.txt.
+3. In a file browser, navigate to the project’s bin/Windows/Release subdirectory and copy the Content folder, project-name.dll and AssemblyInfo.txt to a new folder with the same name as the first line in AssemblyInfo.txt.
 4. Compress the folder and e-mail it to alexander.baldwin@mah.se with a suitable subject/message.
 5. Alex will be kind enough to install your game for you if you did everything properly.